konstructio/kubefirst/docs/kubefirst/gitlab/install.md

 For your AWS cloud resources to provision we have just a couple prerequisites:

-1. an AWS account with billing enabled
+1. An AWS account with billing enabled.

 2. an established publicly routable hosted zone with dns ([docs](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-working-with.html))